tallero/PGPgram/README.md

 ![PGPgram search](https://raw.githubusercontent.com/tallero/PGPgram/master/screenshots/pgpgram-search.gif)

 The application requires `split`, `cat`, `dd`, `sha256sum` and `gpg` to be present on your system, so maybe macOS users will need to make some aliases.
-At the moment file deletion is not handled because I reached time limit for developing.
+At the moment file deletion is not handled because I reached time limit for unpaid development.

 ## About